2025-03-21

 The child must have lived an orderly life in Sweden

-Read more about the requirements for the period of habitual residence time, and having lived an orderly life:
+Read more about the requirements for the period of habitual residence, and having lived an orderly life:

-If the child has reached the age of 15, it must have lived in Sweden for three years to become a Swedish citizen – it must have had it's habitual residence here.
+If the child has reached the age of 15, they must have lived in Sweden for three years to become a Swedish citizen – they must have had their habitual residence here.
 Habitual residence means that you are a resident of Sweden and intend to stay here.

-Even if the child has lived in Sweden for a certain amount of time, it is not certain that it may count all it's time in Sweden towards it's period of habitual residence.
-In most cases, it is the child's time with the residence permit that was the basis for it's permanent residence permit that counts, but the period of habitual residence can be calculated differently, depending on the type of permit the child has had and why it has settled in Sweden.
+Even if the child has lived in Sweden for a certain amount of time, it is not certain that they may count all their time in Sweden towards their period of habitual residence.
+In most cases, it is the child's time with the residence permit that was the basis for their permanent residence permit that counts, but the period of habitual residence can be calculated differently, depending on the type of permit the child has had and why they have settled in Sweden.

 If the child has had a temporary residence permit in Sweden, such as a visitor’s permit, the time during which the child had that permit is not included in the period of habitual residence.

-If the child travelled abroad briefly, e.g. for visits or holidays, this has no impact on it's period of habitual residence in Sweden.
-However, if the child was abroad for more than a total of six weeks in a year, the entire time it was outside Sweden must be subtracted from the period of habitual residence.
+If the child travelled abroad briefly, for example for visits or holidays, this has no impact on their period of habitual residence in Sweden.
+However, if the child was abroad for more than a total of six weeks in a year, the entire time they were outside Sweden must be subtracted from the period of habitual residence.

 If the child moves to a different country and settles there, the period of habitual residence in Sweden ends.
 You can start over and begin adding up a new period of habitual residence in Sweden from the day the child moves back here.